powdr-labs/powdr/riscv/tests/instruction_tests/README.md

 - `rvc`

 The RISC-V "C" test file is only partially supported when converting from the ELF executable.
-Some tests that we don't support were disable.
+Some tests that we don't support were disabled.